Geraldcdx/HTMLChatbot/README.md

 # HTML Chatbot
 *This is the HTML Chatbot, you can have multiple people take attendence on this chatbot!
 There are admin(ones that can edit the row,column, summation headers and groups) and there are users that input attendance*
 ![Alt-text](https://github.com/Geraldcdx/HTMLChatbot/blob/master/Chatbot.png)

-### This is written using google spreadsheets in google app script(GAS).
+### This is written using google spreadsheets in google app script(GAS) and made to look nicer on phones instead of desktops.
 Here is a link that can help you set it up and understand GAS.
 https://www.youtube.com/watch?v=bwU1MSLi33Q
 ### This is simple to deploy with no cost and can be done through the video above in less than 30 minutes.
 ### [Click here to try the Bot!](https://github.com/Geraldcdx/HTMLChatbot/blob/master/prototype.md)